 What To Serve With Tacos al Pastor

-Slice the meat finely and make your tacos al pastor with warm corn tortillas, topped with chopped onion and cilantro, pineapple, and a salsa verde or salsa of your choice.
+Slice the meat finely and make your tacos al pastor with warm corn tortillas, topped with chopped onion and cilantro, pineapple, and a salsa of your choice.
 Another way of serving your tacos is in a flour tortilla, melted cheese, al pastor meat, and pineapple.
-This version is a popular one in some northern of the country, also known as a “Gringa”
+This version is a popular one in some northern of the country, also known as a “Gringa.”

 More Authentic Mexican Recipes:

-If you enjoyed this recipe for Mexican tuna salad, take a look at some of these other authentic Mexican recipes:
+If you enjoyed this recipe for tacos al pastor, take a look at some of these other authentic Mexican recipes:

 📖 Recipe